FAU-Paleo/apw_2022/docs/_posts/2022-08-03-morphometrics.md

 ### Surveys

-I installed two surveys and would be very happy for you to fill them in.
+I set up two surveys and would be very happy for you to fill them in.
 Your responses will greatly help me.

 * [Survey with your thoughs on my utility functions for refinement in an upcoming R-package](https://forms.gle/oW7k4GzQgnrwdruu7)
 * [Final survey with your opinions about the geometric morphometrics session](https://forms.gle/meCA87J6PPVSxjAcA)